meta-toolkit/meta/overview-tutorial.md

 dataset is small enough (like most other toolkits assume), you can use a cache such as `no_evict_cache` to keep it all in memory without sacrificing any speed.

-Index usage is explained in much more detail in the [Index Tutorial]({{site.baseurl}}/index-tutorial.html), though it might make more sense to read the about [Filters and Analyzers] ({{site.baseurl}}/analyzers-filters-tutorial.html) first.
+Index usage is explained in much more detail in the [Search Tutorial] ({{site.baseurl}}/index-tutorial.html), though it might make more sense to read the about [Filters and Analyzers] ({{site.baseurl}}/analyzers-filters-tutorial.html) first.

 ## Corpus input formats